 After providing immunity, the bill also authorizes the program to subsequently terminate immunity under certain circumstances if it becomes apparent that the municipality is not determined to come into constitutional compliance.
-The municipality would still be permitted to seek immunity from exclusionary zoning litigation by initiating an action in Superior Court.
+The municipality would still be permitted to seek immunity from a builder's remedy by initiating an action in Superior Court.
+A court would not grant a builder's remedy to a plaintiff in exclusionary zoning litigation during certain timeframes.
 The deadlines for subsequent 10-year rounds of affordable housing obligations would conform to the dates established in the bill for the fourth round.